Skip to content

 What to do in Tropea

-Tropea, the pearl of Calabria, is famous for its sandy beaches and historical heritage.
-Tropea's beaches, like Michelino, are ideal for swimming and sunbathing.
+Tropea, the pearl of Calabria, is famous for its sandy beaches and historic heritage.
+Tropea's beaches, such as Michelino, are ideal for swimming and enjoying the sun.

-Explore the historic center, with its picturesque alleyways and colorful houses overlooking the Tyrrhenian Sea.
+Explore the historic centre, with its picturesque lanes and colourful houses overlooking the Tyrrenian Sea.
 Don't miss the majestic church of Santa Maria dell'Isola, perched on a promontory and offering breathtaking views.

-For food lovers, Tropea is famous for its sweet onions, a local specialty to be enjoyed in a variety of traditional dishes.
-Don't leave without trying an artisan gelato in one of the many gelaterias in the town center.
+For food lovers, Tropea is renowned for its sweet onions, a local speciality to be enjoyed in a variety of traditional dishes.
+Don't leave without trying an artisanal gelato in one of the many gelaterias in the city centre.

 Sailing in Tropea